benblack769/TigerCompiler/README.md

 ## ReadMe
 ### Ben Black, Brandon Finley, Matt Atteberry, Alex Grant

+## Code Generation
+After runnning make, run `./tc file.tig` to print the assembly of tiger file to standard out.
+To save the file to run in qtspim, run `./tc file.tig > a.asm`.
+We implemented our exp ir classes with a stack machine.
+So when generating the code for and exp ir node, we will push the value that the exp produces onto the stack.
+In the code generation for it's parent, it will pop that value from the stack.
+### What works
+Simple programs like `2+3` will compile and run correctly.
+Programs like `let var a : int := 1 in a end` will compile and load into qtspim without error, but running them produces errors.

+### What doesn't work
+loops, functions, pretty much everything else.

+## Translation

 ### Working features

 Currently, basic variables, Let, If then else, if then, While, For, integers, and strings all seem to be working somewhat correctly.